-- Land decreased approximately \$338,100 due to the reclassification of the value for 16th Section Lands owned by the board. - Construction in Progress was increased \$86,400 for the construction of a new building at the Union Parish High School that was approved by the Board. - Building, building improvements, and land improvements dropped approximately \$5,7 million because of the sale of the old Downsville School to the Downsville Community Charter School.
+- Construction in Progress was increased \$1,486,036 for the construction of a new building at the Union Parish High School that was approved by the Board. - Building, building improvements, and land improvements dropped approximately \$950,627 due to current year depreciation. - Furniture, equipment, and vehicles increased approximately \$364,734 because 12 pieces of equipment and 2 vehicles were purchased.

-Farmerville, Louisiana Management's Discussion and Analysis June 30, 2023
+Farmerville, Louisiana Management's Discussion and Analysis June 30, 2024